Do you want to get more conversions through your WordPress forms?

 5. Install the MonsterInsights Forms Addon

 Without MonsterInsights and the Forms Addon, tracking your contact form leads can be hard.
 For example, without the Addon, you’ll need to set up a Google Analytics goal for every single WordPress form you create.

 This can be super time consuming, especially if you have dozens of forms on your site that you want to track.

-In addition, if you’re tracking conversions as events, you’ll need to add an extra tracking code into every page where you publish your form.
+In addition, if you’re tracking conversions as events (event tracking), you’ll need to add an extra tracking code into every page where you publish your form.

 MonsterInsights takes the pain out of forms tracking and makes it easier for WordPress users.
 All you need to do is install the Forms Addon.

 To install the Forms Addon, go to Insights » Addons and click Install under the MonsterInsights Forms Addon.

 6. See Your Conversion Rates in Google Analytics

 To track your form views and conversions, log into your Google Analytics account.

 In the left-hand menu, navigate to Behavior » Events » Overview.